 The End Of Furlough – What’s Next?

-It’s official, furlough payments are ending soon.
-What does this mean for your business?
-And how can you make sure you keep your business’ cash flow healthy as the UK comes out of lockdown?
-If you’re wondering what happens at the end of the furlough scheme, read on to find out the best way to prepare your business for the changes ahead.
+What does the end of the furlough scheme mean for your business?
+And how can you make sure you keep your business’s cash flow healthy as you’re forced to make tough decisions about your employees?
+If you’re wondering what’s next for your business, read on to find out the best way to prepare for life after furlough.

 What is the furlough scheme?

 The Coronavirus Job Retention Scheme saw businesses across the UK putting their employees on furlough, where 80% of their wages were covered by the government.
 It’s estimated over 1 million businesses and 9.3 million employees benefitted through the scheme which was designed to support them throughout the coronavirus pandemic and its accompanying lockdown measures.
-Through the scheme, businesses were able to claim 80% of their employees’ wages, plus National Insurance and pension contributions, from the government.
-This meant businesses could keep employees on the payroll without them working.
+Through the scheme, businesses were able to claim up to 80% of their employees’ wages, plus National Insurance and pension contributions, from the government.
+This meant businesses could keep employees on the payroll and avoid mass redundancies.
 Under the scheme employment law remained unchanged.

 What does the end of furlough mean for my business?